National Minimum Wage - 2025

 • They don’t get paid more than once a week

 What if they work part-time?
 The same rules apply to part-time minimum wage payments.
-As an example, Steve works 1,200 hours a year based on his contract.
-He is 22 and eligible for minimum wage at £9.18 per hour.
+As an example, an employee works 1,200 hours a year based on their contract.
+They’re 22 years of age and the eligible minimum wage for them is £12.21 per hour.
 He gets paid monthly, so each pay packet covers an average of 100 hours.
-Therefore, he’ll receive £918 a month.
+Therefore, he’ll receive £1,221 a month.
 This is how you work out the minimum wage for part-time workers in the UK.

 The National Minimum Wage in the UK is taken very seriously, and failure to pay it has severe consequences.